1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 | CAM | 14,734 | 400 | 2.7148% |

-The Denver and San Francisco issues had smaller mintages, but the real surprise is the ‘S’ mint: though only 15 million were struck, more high-grade examples survive today than from Denver, giving it the best survival rate of the circulation strikes.
+The Denver and San Francisco issues had smaller mintages, but the real surprise is the “S” mint: though only 15 million were struck, more high-grade examples survive today than from Denver, giving it the best survival rate of the circulation strikes.
+According to CoinWeek’s detailed 2025 population study, only 3 PCGS-certified and 4 NGC-certified specimens of the 1938-D exist at MS68RD — a combined total of just 7 coins at the top grade.

-What is the real treasure?
+What are the real treasures?
 Proof coins.
-Of the original 14,734 specially struck pieces, only about 5,000 survive today—a survival rate of 33.94%, reflecting their exclusive purpose for collectors.
-Even scarcer are the Cameo proofs: with just around 400 known examples remaining from that same mintage, their survival rate drops to a mere 2.71%.
+Of the original 14,734 specially struck pieces, only about 5,000 survive today — a survival rate of 33.94%, reflecting their exclusive collector purpose.
+Even scarcer are the Cameo proofs: with just around 400 known examples remaining, their survival rate drops to a mere 2.71%.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)